-Manitou Springs was once considered sacred by the Indian tribes that lived in the region.
+Manitou Springs was once considered sacred by the Indian tribes who lived in the region.
 The Arapaho, Cheyenne, and Mountain Ute tribes believed the bubbles in the mineral pools were the breath of the Great Spirit ‘Manitou.’

 Spend some time soaking in the restorative waters of the hot springs dotted around the area.
-Head to the shady oasis of Schryver Park and enjoyed fishing in a well-stocked pond.
+Head to the shady oasis of Schryver Park and enjoy fishing in a well-stocked pond.
 Visit the ancient Manitou Cliff Dwellings and discover how people used the cliffs to protect them from the elements over 1,000 years ago.

 Learn about Anasazi culture at the fascinating museum next door.
 Take up the challenge of the Manitou Incline hike and climb the 2,000 vertical feet incline to reach the summit.